-- (3) Parking spaces must be marked.
-All parking areas and vehicle paths to parking areas must have an all-weather surface. - (4) Facilities with a capacity to serve five or more vehicles require site plan approval by the director.
+- (3) Facilities with a capacity to serve five or more vehicles require site plan approval by the director.
 Site plans for facilities serving five or more vehicles must include best management practices to reduce off-site runoff, unless not necessary due to the location of the parking areas, the terrain on the property, or the structural improvements used for vehicle parking.
-The director may condition site plan approval on any mitigation measures necessary to address the impacts of the use, such as best management practices and landscaping to mitigate visual impacts. - (5) Facilities with a capacity to serve 20 or more vehicles, and facilities used to accommodate vehicles that transport hazardous waste require the director's approval of a spill management plan.
+The director may condition site plan approval on any mitigation measures necessary to address the impacts of the use, such as best management practices and landscaping to mitigate visual impacts. - (4) Facilities with a capacity to serve 20 or more vehicles, and facilities used to accommodate vehicles that transport hazardous waste require the director's approval of a spill management plan.
 The spill management plan must include procedures for the rapid capture of spilled materials to protect water resources and provisions identifying the circumstances under which notice of a spill must be provided to the director, the department of facilities maintenance stormwater quality division, the Honolulu fire department, or the Honolulu police department.
-A copy of the approved spill management plan must be kept onsite at all times. - (b) Commercial parking standards. - (1) The density controls of Table 21-3.3 and § 21-3.90-1(c)(4) apply. - (2) Parking spaces must be marked.
-All parking areas and vehicle paths to parking areas must have an all-weather surface. - (3) The director's approval of a site plan is required.
+A copy of the approved spill management plan must be kept onsite at all times. - (b) Commercial parking standards. - (1) The density controls of Table 21-3.3 and § 21-3.90-1(c)(4) apply. - (2) The director's approval of a site plan is required.
 Site plans must include best management practices to reduce off-site runoff, unless not necessary due to the location of the parking areas, the terrain on the property, or the structural improvements used for vehicle parking.
-The director may condition site plan approval on the implementation of best management practices and landscaping to mitigate visual impacts. - (4) The director's approval of a spill management plan is required.
+The director may condition site plan approval on the implementation of best management practices and landscaping to mitigate visual impacts. - (3) The director's approval of a spill management plan is required.
 The spill management plan must include procedures for the rapid capture of spilled materials to protect water resources and provisions identifying the circumstances under which notice of a spill must be provided to the director, the department of facilities maintenance stormwater quality division, the Honolulu fire department, and the Honolulu police department.
 A copy of the approved spill management plan must be kept onsite at all times.